dagtann/pecs/nbk/master_nbk.md

 - Generate the within plot and sort panels by effect estimate √
 - Generate output tables for pec1 and vote_pec with time dummies and interactios √
 - draw a marginal effect plot for the decreasing return from PECs √
-- Clean up code files
+- Clean up code files √
 - Implement permutation tests

+## 04/09/2019

+Prepped inclusion of information on the electoral system.
+Found duplicated entries in Gandruds panel series.
+Must develop a system to identify unique elections in Tillman, then forward that information to VDEM and Gandrud.